DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-01-23-spring-boot-wonders.md

 During JPA testing,

+- @DataJpaTest can be used for testing just JPA layer
 - @AutoConfigureTestDatabase can be used to auto-configure test database (requires h2 or similar DB in classpath)
 - @Sql can be used to insert mock data
 - @EnableJpaAuditing can be used to well, enable auditing